xavierholt/kd/README.md

 The KD-Tree exposes the following methods:

- - `void insert(const DataType& datum)`
+ - `void insert(const Item& datum)`
-   Adds a datum to the tree.
+   Adds an item to the tree.

- - `std::vector<DataType> find(const PointType& point, int count, CoordType radius)`
+ - `std::vector<Item> find(const Point& point, int count, Coord radius)`
-   Returns the `count` closest data that lie within `radius` units of `point`.
+   Returns the `count` closest items that lie within `radius` units of `point`.

- - `DataType nearest(const PointType& point)`
+ - `Item nearest(const Point& point)`
-   Returns the datum closest to `point`.
-If no data are found, this method throws a `std::underflow_error`.
+   Returns the item closest to `point`.
+If no items are found, this method throws a `std::underflow_error`.

- - `std::vector<DataType> nearest(const PointType& point, int count)`
+ - `std::vector<Item> nearest(const Point& point, int count)`
-   Returns the nearest `count` data to `point`.
+   Returns the nearest `count` items to `point`.

- - `std::vector<DataType> within(const PointType& point, CoordType radius)`
+ - `std::vector<Item> within(const Point& point, Coord radius)`
-   Returns all data within `radius` units of `point`.
+   Returns all items within `radius` units of `point`.

- - `void remove(const DataType& datum)`
+ - `void remove(const Item& datum)`
-   Removes a datum from the tree.
+   Removes an item from the tree.

 Some notes on the above:

- - If `count` is given as an argument,  the result vector will contain _at most_ `count` data.
-It may contain fewer - or even none - if there are not enough data that match the search criteria.
+ - If `count` is given as an argument, the result vector may contain fewer items if there are not enough that match the search criteria.

- - When results are returned as a `std::vector<DataType>`, that vector is sorted by increasing distance from the search point.
+ - When results are returned as a `std::vector<Item>`, that vector is sorted by increasing distance from the search point.

- - Data are returned _by value_, not by reference.
-As such, the KD-Tree is best used not as a primary storage mechanism, but as an index onto existing data.
+ - Items are passed around by value, not by reference.
+As such, the KD-Tree is best suited for storing pointers, acting as an index onto existing data.

 ## Configuration